Without the Use of Medication

 I hope you find some or all of these tips useful.
 If you injure your shoulder take a break from motions or activities that hurt.
 Apply ice immediately to minimize swelling.
 For the first 48 hours after an injury, avoid things that might increase swelling, such as hot showers, hot tubs, hot packs, or drinking alcohol.
 After 48 to 72 hours, if swelling is gone, try the 5 tips to help restore and maintain your flexibility.

-However, if your shoulder pain persists, you can talk to a Physical Therapist without a prescription.
+However, if your shoulder symptoms persist, you can talk to a Physical Therapist without a prescription.
 Contact us today to schedule your free Discovery Session at one of our clinics in Hammond LA or Madisonville LA.

 About the Author